taylor-clark6/Taylor-Clark/_posts/2023-12-8-Mining-The-Podium.md

 <html>
 <body>
-  <p>For my Data Mining class this semester, our final project was to design and develop a research project implementing
+  <p>For my Fall 2023 Data Mining class, our final project was to design and develop a research project implementing
   different data mining strategies we learned about throughout the semester and present our results in an IEEE standard research paper.
 My friends and I really enjoy watching Formula 1 together, so I decided to base my project on predicting Formula 1 race results.
 In this project I explored different data preprocessing techniques such as discretization and